Fabric Backed Open Kitchen Cabinets – DIY on a Dime the Tutorial

 It is a good idea to try to line up your pattern if you have multiple shelves.
 (Do as I say, not as I do.)

 Start putting your coordinated dishes back into the cabinet.
-Think about displaying them as you might see in a store.
+Think about displaying them as you might see in a store to complement these fabric backed cabinets.

 For visual interest and extra storage, I hung some mugs from the top of the cabinet.